yihui/yihui.org/content/knitr/faq.md

 date: '2017-02-17'
 ---

-This FAQ is compiled from the [issues](https://github.com/yihui/knitr/issues) and messages I received from blog posts and emails, etc. Personally I'm not big fan of FAQ's, and I believe sometimes FAQ's are nearly bugs.
-Software package authors should think why users ask some questions so frequently (it is unlikely that users are always stupid).
-At least I'm not patient enough to read, say, 128 FAQ's one by one, so I won't let you do it, either.
+This FAQ is compiled from the [issues](https://github.com/yihui/knitr/issues) and messages I received from blog posts and emails, etc. Personally I'm not big fan of FAQ's, and I believe sometimes FAQ's are nearly bugs, so I wish to keep the list short.

 1. **knitr** does not work...
-    - Please first update all your R packages (use `update.packages()`) and probably R itself ([what is the current R version?](https://cran.rstudio.com)), then see if it works; if not, please file an [issue](https://github.com/yihui/knitr/issues) to me with a minimal reproducible example and the output of `library(knitr); sessionInfo()`.
+    - Please first update all your R packages (use `update.packages()`) and probably R itself ([what is the current R version?](https://cran.rstudio.com)), then see if it works; if not, please file an [issue](https://github.com/yihui/knitr/issues) to me with a minimal reproducible example and the output of `xfun::session_info('knitr')`.

 1. What is the best place to ask questions when the package website is not helpful?
     - Depending what you want to ask, you may use these tools (I keep track of the first two more frequently):
         - (Recommended) [Stack Overflow](http://stackoverflow.com/questions/tagged/knitr): general questions (more experts and quicker answers there).
 Don't forget to use both the tags `r` and `knitr`.
         - [Github issues](https://github.com/yihui/knitr/issues): bug reports and feature requests only.
-        - [knitr mailing list](https://groups.google.com/group/knitr) or [R-help](http://www.r-project.org/mail.html) list: general questions and feedback via email in public.
         - Private emails [are not recommended](/en/2017/08/so-gh-email/) unless there are really private issues.
-        - Twitter ([@xieyihui](http://twitter.com/xieyihui)) if you really believe it is a simple question.
+        - Twitter ([@xieyihui](https://twitter.com/xieyihui)) if you really believe it is a simple question.

 1. What is the best editor for writing **knitr** source documents?
     - For beginners, perhaps [RStudio](https://www.rstudio.com); **knitr** is also supported in [LyX](/knitr/demo/lyx/), [Emacs/ESS](http://ess.r-project.org/), WinEdt, Tinn-R and a variety of [editors](/knitr/demo/editors/).